diegesisandmimesis/zebraPuzzle/README.md

 # zebraPuzzle

-A TADS3/adv3 module for FIXME.
+A TADS3/adv3 module for solving Zebra Puzzles.

 ## Description